-(7) For purposes of this section, the date of mailing a notice will not be considered the first day of the notice period.

-(8) Payments at a payment agency.
+(9) Payments at a payment agency.
 Payment of any past-due amounts to a designated payment agency of the utility constitutes payment when the customer informs the utility of the payment and the utility has verified the payment.
+The utility must promptly verify the payment upon notification from the customer.

-(9) Remedy and appeals.
-Service may not be disconnected while the customer is pursuing any remedy or appeal provided by these rules or while engaged in discussions with the utility's representatives or with the commission.
+(10) Remedy and appeals.
+A utility may not disconnect service while the customer is pursuing any remedy or appeal provided by these rules or while engaged in discussions with the utility's representatives or with the commission.
 Any amounts not in dispute must be paid when due and any conditions posing a danger to health, safety, or property must be corrected.
-The utility will inform the customer of these provisions when the customer is referred to a utility's supervisor or to the commission.
+The utility must inform the customer of these provisions when referring the customer to a utility supervisor or to the commission.

+(11) Disconnecting service during inclement weather.
+A utility must establish conditions in its tariff(s) under which the utility will cease non-voluntary service disconnections during inclement weather events.

 [Statutory Authority: RCW 80.01.040 and 80.04.160.
 WSR 01-11-003 (Docket No. UG-990294, General Order No. R-484), § 480-90-128, filed 5/3/01, effective 6/3/01.]